 Use Code: REGANSENTME for 15% off your new website from Tonic Site Shop!

 This solves mistake numbers 1 and 2.

 I was really drawn to the Vodka Soda template for my redesign because of the beautiful simplicity and the ability to bring my blog more to the forefront of my website.
 This template allows me to communicate to both ideal clients and readers of my blog.
 Side note, it was super easy to set my H-tags, page titles and meta descriptions.
 But, rest assured, this is easy to add with any of their templates.

 I also like that their templates are named after cocktails.
 This wasn’t a deal breaker for me, but it caught my attention quickly.
 Happy hour, anyone?
-See how adding a little personality can be a good thing?
+See how adding a little personality to your site can be a good thing?